 Famous Residents # 21: Residing at St Magnus Martyr

 ST MAGNUS MARTYR Lower Thames street - This church dates back prior to the Norman Invasion of 1066.
 Rebuilt by Wren after the Great Fire, it stood at the foot of the old London Bridge and as such the frontage has been much altered.
 TS Eliot admired the church, and described it in 'The Waste Land'.
 It has a remarkable organ from 1712 and plenty of statues, monuments and gilded sword rests.
-Tues to Fri 10am to 4pm / Sun 10am to 1pm
+Opening Times: Tues to Fri 10am to 4pm / Sun 10am to 1pm

 Famous Residents # 22: Residing at St Olaves, Hart street